Things My Dog Has Taught Me

 A dog's guide to life - how to be a kinder, compassionate, more mindful and wiser human.

-If you love your dog, you'll love this book!
+If you loved Nigel by Monty Don, you'll love this book!

 Jonathan Wittenberg shares with dog lovers everywhere his inability to resist the big, brown-eyed look which says, 'I'll melt your heart if you even think of going out without me', and the security he feels on a twenty-mile trek across the bleak Scottish Highlands with not a soul for a friend but his border collie.

-A good read if you enjoyed Thing Dog: The bestselling guide to canine psychology.
+A good read if you enjoyed Think Dog: The bestselling guide to canine psychology.

 Jonathan Wittenberg was born in Glasgow in 1957 to a family of German Jewish origin.
 The family moved to London in 1963, where he attended University College School, specialising in classical and modern languages, subsequently reading English at Cambridge.
 He trained for the rabbinate at Leo Baeck College London, receiving ordination in 1987.
 He now lives in London with his wife Nicky and, three children, and his faithful canine companion, Mitzpah.